This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Brachial plexus palsies result from damage to the nerves that control the arms.
 The result is a weakness in the arm, loss of sensation, or even paralysis.
 In most cases of palsies, the symptoms can be seen right after birth.[4]

-These include a lack of movement, or weaker movement, in one arm compared to the other, an arm being bent inwards at an awkward angle, or a weaker grip in one hand.
+These include a lack of or weaker movement in one arm compared to the other, an arm bent inwards at an awkward angle, or a weaker grip in one hand.
 A baby with a brachial plexus palsy will also likely lack the Moro reflex on one side.

 Treatment

-In the vast majority of cases of Erb’s palsy caused during childbirth, the infant will recover within three to six months and face no lasting effects of the nerve damage.[5]
+In the vast majority of cases of Erb’s palsy caused during childbirth, the infant will recover within a few months and face no lasting effects of the nerve damage.[3]

 This is because most palsy cases result from mild damage to the nerves.
 Most infants recover with time and gentle physical therapy.